Browse Our Recommended Pubs

 Smallish functional taproom serves a range of quality house brews.
 Mt Tabor originally started in Portland, relocated across the Columbia to Vancouver, and is now back in Portland and one of the latest in the Buckman Brewery District.

+UPDATE: Now called Ultimate IPA, otherwise still the same.
 One-room simple, friendly boozer with strong focus on American IPAs from the Pacific Northwest and nearby.
-Four IPAs, one non-IPA, and one cider.
+Four IPAs, one non-IPA, and one cider on tap, plus bottled beers in the coolers.
 Minimalism at its best.

 Straightforward off-the-beaten-path simple taproom right next to the brewery, which specializes in German styles.
 Standards are Kölsch, Alt, and Hefeweizen, sold widely around town in cans; draught-only selections expand to Pils, Dunkel, a delicious seasonal Festbier, Kellerbier, and whatever else the brewers decide to make, but always in a Germany beer style.
 In August 2016, the Occidental Wursthaus was opened across the parking lot in a 2nd floor location: good hearty German food and a full range of Occidental's beers.